On this dayFeb 21, 1956

 The Road to the Montgomery Bus Boycott

-African Americans in Montgomery, Alabama, began boycotting city buses in December 1955 to protest the poor treatment black passengers received on the segregated vehicles.
-On February 21, 1956, a Montgomery grand jury indicted eighty-nine leaders of the boycott, including Dr. Martin Luther King, Jr. and Rev. Ralph Abernathy, for violating a 1921 state statute forbidding boycotts without "just cause."
+African Americans in Montgomery, Alabama, began boycotting city buses in December 1955 to protest the poor treatment Black passengers received on the segregated vehicles.
+On February 21, 1956, a Montgomery grand jury indicted 115 leaders of the boycott, including Dr. Martin Luther King, Jr. and Rev. Ralph Abernathy.
+The indictments, later reduced to a total of eighty-nine, accused protest organizers of violating a 1921 state statute forbidding boycotts without "just cause."

 Grand jurors repudiated anti-segregation efforts in the grand jury report that accompanied the indictment.
 "In this state we are committed to segregation by custom and law; we intend to maintain it," the grand jury wrote.
 "The settlement of differences over school attendance, public transportation and other facilities must be made within those laws which reflect our way of life."